scroll-tech/frontends/src/assets/blog/proofGeneration.md

 For shorthand, we'll label the left-hand side $\phi_0(x) := S(x) \cdot (A(x)^2 + B(x)^2 - C(x))$.

-All out constraints can be expressed in the following form:
+All our constraints can be expressed in the following form:

 $$
 \phi_i(x) = 0, \text{ for all } x \in \{ \omega^0, \omega^1, \ldots, \omega^{n-1}\}